jackryanoracoy/dawnbreak/README.md

 ### Theming

-Customize Moonshine with CSS variables or SASS variables for global style preferences for easy theming and component changes.
+Customize Dawnbreak with CSS variables or SASS variables for global style preferences for easy theming and component changes.
 Here are the CSS variables we include (note that the :root is required).
 For more info, please check settings.css or the scss code base (mixins, variables etc...).

 ```